entando/entando-docs/vuepress/docs/next/tutorials/samples/customer-portal.md

 * Use the Entando CLI command `ent check-env develop` to verify all dependencies.
 * A Jira Service Management account.

-### Automatic Install with App Builder
+### Automatic Install with Entando App Builder
 Install the Customer Portal in two simple steps by integrating the Entando Hub into your App Builder.
-1. From your App Builder, go to the Repository from the left navigation bar.
-Select the Entando Hub at the top right of the page if it has already been configured.
+1. From your App Builder, go to the `Repository` from the sidebar.
+Select `Entando Hub` at the top right side of the page if it has already been configured.
 If it has not been configured, enter Entando Hub and the API URL to initialize the Hub.

-2. Deploy and `Install` the two bundles for the Customer Portal from the Catalog.
+2. Deploy and `Install` the two Customer Portal bundles from the Catalog.

 3. To navigate to your Portal:
-   * From the left menu →  `Page` → `Management`
+   * From the sidebar →  `Page` → `Management`
    * Find the `Customer Portal` page
    * From the `Actions` pull-down menu →  `View Published Page`